shadowmage45/TUFX/forumPost.md

  Further information on Module Manager can be found on the KSP Forums at: ( https://forum.kerbalspaceprogram.com/index.php?/topic/50533-18x-19x-module-manager-413-november-30th-2019-right-to-ludicrous-speed/ ), and the license and source-code may be found on the ModuleManager GitHub repository: ( https://github.com/sarbian/ModuleManager ).

+## Known Issues and Bug Reports
+See the github issues repository: https://github.com/shadowmage45/TUFX/issues

 ## Licensing/Legal
+* Full source code for the TUFX assembly is available on github: https://github.com/shadowmage45/TUFX
+* Source code for Unity post processing shaders are available on github: https://github.com/Unity-Technologies/PostProcessing
 * Custom code and classes (everything outside of the PostProcessing source folder) is under GPL3.0 or later license, the full text of this license may be found included in the release packages and on the GitHub repository:
  https://github.com/shadowmage45/TUFX/blob/master/LICENSE.txt
-* Unity developed classes are provided under Unity companion license, with source and license references available
+* Unity developed classes, shaders, and textures are provided under Unity companion license, with source and license references available
   from:
   https://github.com/Unity-Technologies/PostProcessing
 * Modifications to Unity classes (adding ConfigNode load/save methods) are released under public domain or as close as possible under US law.